 Forget Ambilight or any other expensive TV LEd lighting strips.
-Govee Immersion is a new affordable WiFi LED backlight for your TV with bias lighting technology.
+Govee Immersion is a new affordable WiFi LED backlight with bias lighting technology for your TV.
 This reactive dynamic LED strip is not a standard RGB strip.
-The ambient light behind your TV will change with what’s on the TV screen which will give you a really cool immersive experience while watching movies.
+The ambient light behind your TV will change with what’s on the TV screen, giving you a cool immersive experience while watching movies.

 Govee Immersion: Overview